Why this tumult among nations,

 They arise, the kings of the earth,

-princes plot against the Lord and his Annointed.
+princes plot against the Lord and his Anointed.

 These are the first 4 lines of psalm 2, words I am sure I’ve read before but only today, on this first Sunday of Advent, do they echo in my mind and my heart, shadowing me with sorrow and helplessness at the plight of our tumult filled world, the dreary and endless litanies of war, violence and hatred.
 The useless murmuring of so many voices ceaselessly preaching anger, fear and hopelessness.

-Jennifer Hubbard is the mother of one of the children killed last December 14th at Sandy Hook Elementary in Newtown, Connecticut.
+Jennifer Hubbard is the mother of one of the children killed in the 2013 December 14th shooting at Sandy Hook Elementary in Newtown, Connecticut.
 Her little girl was named Catherine Violet, the smiling and beautiful red haired 6 year old we saw pictured among all the others killed on that tragic day.
 A parishioner at St. Rose of Lima Catholic Church, Jenny offered to speak to a gathering of the grade school parents a month after the shooting.